alexpaul/Github-Projects-Workshop/README.md

 1. Create a repository with the same name as your Github username e.g my username is `alexpaul` so I would create a repo named `alexpaul`.
 2. Edit and add content to the newly created README.

+## 5. Where to next

+1. Best way to grow as a developer is to view code from other credible developers.
+2. Star repos that were useful to you or that you're interested in exploring.
+3. Read up on open source and how to get started.
+[Open source guide](https://opensource.guide/)

 ## Resources